-Most of the pictures are found moments.
-However, once I realized I was interested in using this camera critically, I began actively seeking out opportunities to make pictures this way; I’d often only carry my iPhone when I went out to shoot, instead of my usual practice of carrying multiple cameras.
+These pictures are found moments.
+I realized I was interested in using this camera critically.
+Then I began actively seeking out opportunities to make pictures this way.
+I’d often only carry my iPhone when I went out to shoot instead of my usual practice of carrying multiple cameras.

 3) What’s the technical process behind getting the iPhone camera files book-ready?

 Honestly, I have no idea.
 I’m not at that stage in the process yet.
 I have been able to print these, with mostly beautiful results, at up to 16″ – but this book will be smaller, about 6″ x 11″ – so resolution isn’t a foreseeable a problem.

 I was aware of Daylight through their magazine.
 I always thought it was beautiful.
 Furthermore, I admired how they negotiated the print to web issue, fully embracing both.
 Then I met Michael Itkoff (one of the two founders of Daylight, along with Taj Forer) at a discussion of the future of photography books post-iPad, hosted at SVA.
 His thoughts were impressing.
 And he handled the subject and his questions for the panel evenly.
 They had just begun publishing books last year, with Alejandro Cartagena’s gorgeous book Suburbia Mexicana.